0ldriku/CAF-Annotator/README.md

 ## Motivation
 Currently, when extracting CAF measures from audio files, researchers often use a complex workflow involving multiple tools.
 They may use Praat for annotation, a separate transcription tool for transcribing the audio, and tools like Coh-Metrix to calculate transcription-based measures.
 This fragmented workflow can be time-consuming and cumbersome.
 Maruko aims to simplify and streamline this process by integrating the entire workflow into a single web application.
-By leveraging Speech-to-Text (STT) models and JavaScript for waveform rendering and annotation, this tool enables researchers to perform transcription, annotation, and computation tasks within a unified interface.
+By leveraging Speech-to-Text models and JavaScript for waveform rendering and annotation, this tool enables researchers to perform transcription, annotation, and computation tasks within a unified interface.

 ## Features